ludios/useful-bookmarklets/README.md

 # Useful bookmarklets

-A collection of bookmarklets I use frequently.
+A collection of <a href="https://en.wikipedia.org/wiki/Bookmarklet">bookmarklets</a> I use frequently.

 How to set things up so that you can activate a bookmarklet by typing a keyword into the address bar:
 *	Chrome